When the coronavirus pandemic hit, some pundits leapt to the conclusion that “the FIRE movement is dead, long live the FIRE movement!”

 So they protect their expensive lifestyle with life insurance.

 Granted, even some families pursuing the FIRE lifestyle may need life insurance under certain circumstances.
-If one parent has high income and the other partner has no income and no marketable skills, for example, they would be in trouble if the earning partner died before reaching financial independence.
+If one parent has high income and the other partner has no income and no marketable skills, for example, they would be in trouble if the breadwinner died before reaching financial independence.

-But in general, a family with a high savings rate, low living expenses, and strong passive income doesn’t face destitution if one parent dies.
+But in general, a family with a high savings rate, low living expenses, and strong passive income doesn’t face destitution if one partner dies.

 The same logic applies to long-term disability insurance.
 It exists specifically to protect against a breadwinner’s loss of earning potential — but financially independent families don’t rely on a day job to live.